Don’t go chasing Waterfalls!

 Whatever you can do, or dream you can, begin it.

 Around mid nineties (a decade devoted to culture and media), a recording group TLC produced a song titled “Waterfalls“.
 An immense hit of it’s times, the song still lives on, evergreen and can be recalled as part of childhood memories by the generation that grew up in the 90s.
 The lyrics rhyming around the line “Don’t go chasing Waterfalls” are in fact a mother’s advice to her son to keep following the used-to path along known lakes and rivers cautioning him of the consequences of deviating to any temptation, excitement or addiction.
-Just to have a feel of it, my readers are invited to enjoy a brief rendition of the song from a recent movie…
+Just to have a feel of it, my readers are invited to enjoy the original track from TLC …

 The Sajikot Waterfalls photograph obviously got included in the calender and got very dearly hung on my office wall.
 Following the usual routes along the used-to lakes and rivers as part of the routine, that wall with 2014 calender on it gradually became a refuge, an inspiration and, dear reader, ignoring all the cautions, I generously let loose my emotions to shape up into a temptation, an addiction to “go chasing waterfalls; either having it my way or nothing at all”.
 It was around end May that Goethe’s quote got eventually realized when the ‘group’ decided to just ‘begin it’.